 All academic and additional documentation should be sent to:

-Western University Registrar's Office Professional Admissions - Dentistry Western Student Services Building, Room 3140 1151 Richmond Street London, ON N6A 3K7
+Undergraduate Recruitment & Admissions, Western University Attn: Professional Admissions - Dentistry Western Student Services Building, Room 3140 1151 Richmond Street London, Ontario, Canada N6A 3K7

 Dental Aptitude Test scores should be sent directly from the CDA/ADA to:

-Dentistry Admissions Office Schulich School of Medicine & Dentistry Health Sciences Addition, Room H103 1151 Richmond Street London, ON N6A 5C1
+Admissions Office Attn: Dentistry Admissions Coordinator Schulich School of Medicine & Dentistry, Western University Health Sciences Addition, Room H103 1151 Richmond Street London, Ontario, Canada N6A 5C1